glennklockwood/limelead/content/data-intensive/storage/object-storage.md

 out easily, as you must buy all of your object storage nodes (sliceStors) up front.
 Instead, you have to buy partially populated storage nodes and add capacity by scaling each one up; when all nodes are scaled, you then have to buy a new cluster.

 Of course, this is fine for organizations that scale in units of entire racks, but less practical outside of top-end HPC centers.
+Indeed, notable customers of Cleversafe include Shutterfly, which spoke about [their experiences with 190 PB of Cleversafe][Shutterfly MSST slides] object storage at MSST 2016.

-Cleversafe is not as feature-complete as other object storage platforms; they provide several REST interfaces ("accessers") including S3, Swift, and HDFS, but NFS/CIFS-based access must come from a third party on top of S3/Swift.
+Cleversafe is not as feature-complete as other object storage platforms the last time I got a briefing; they provide several REST interfaces ("accessers") including S3, Swift, and HDFS, but NFS/CIFS-based access must come from a third party on top of S3/Swift.
+Again, large enterprises often write their own software to speak S3, so this is less of an impediment at scale.

+## Peripheral Technologies

+The following technologies, while not strictly object storage platforms, are complementary to or representative of the spirit of object stores.

 ### [iRODS][iRODS] - object storage without the objects or storage